 History of Camp Kivita

 Camp for children with chronic illnesses can be life changing.
-Camp Kivita, a camp for children living with organ transplants and those with end-stage organ failure, is thrilled to be partnering again with Camp Wenonah for Summer 2016!
+Camp Kivita, a camp for children living with organ transplants and those with end-stage organ failure, is thrilled to be partnering again with Camp Wenonah for Summer 2018!
 Camp Wenonah is accredited with the Ontario Camping Association and is well suited to host Camp Kivita.
-This will be our 8’th summer operating, but we believe it will be our best yet!
+This will be our 10’th summer operating, but we believe it will be our best yet!
 In 2009, thirty children attended and in 2010 our numbers grew to forty children but the demand was far greater than space available.
 In 2011 and 2012 we expanded to allow more children to attend and offered children waiting for a transplant and living with end stage intestinal, liver and kidney disease (on dialysis) the opportunity to attend camp.
-In 2013 it was time to find a new camp home and expand programming and leadership opportunities for our children and almost 65 children attended and in 2014-2016 we had 65 camper spots at camp, in 2017 we grew to 73 spots.
+In 2013 it was time to find a new camp home and expand programming and leadership opportunities for our children and almost 65 children attended and in 2014-2016 we had 65 camper spots at camp.
+In 2017 we grew to accommodate 75 camper spots.
 We hope to continue to grow in summer 2018.